Hiranherazo/innovation-capability-trajectories-mse/README.md

 # Innovation Capability Trajectories in Micro and Small Enterprises

-This repository contains the computational materials associated with the article:
+This repository contains the computational materials associated with the study:

-** Innovation Capability Trajectories in Micro and Small Enterprises: A Microfoundational Explanation Based on Individual Innovation Capability Development
+** Innovation Capability Trajectories in Micro and Small Enterprises: A Microfoundational Explanation Based on Individual Innovation Capability Development **

 ## Project Overview